engineerJPark/2021-Capstone-Design/README.md

 This repo is for archive final result of 2021 Korea Univ.
 ME.
 Capstone Design.

-Our Robot has shape like this
+Our Robot is designed as below.

 ![](./image/0.jpg)